 Key note by Mr Alain Flausch, UITP Secretary General

 New players are entering the mobility market and citizens are reconsidering their mobility options.
 Pushed by trends such as urban development, digitalization and decarbonisation the mobility market is changing.
 The arrival of driverless autonomous vehicles (AV) represents a unique opportunity as it could lead to creating healthier, more competitive and greener cities but only if they are employed as shared “Robo-Taxis” and mini-buses as well as used to reduce car ownership through more effective carsharing schemes.

 Recent studies have shown that it would be possible to take every citizen to their destination with at least 80% fewer cars!
 BUT – this will only happen if AV’s are introduced in fleets of driverless shared autonomous vehicles of different sizes reinforcing an efficient high capacity public transport network supporting walking and cycling.
 What do these changes mean for the carsharing sector?
 How will it blur the lines between different types of services and re-shuffle the roles of involved stakeholders?

-Sharon Feigon (Shared Use Mobility Center – Chicago)
+Sharon Feigon (Executive Director, Shared Use Mobility Center – Chicago)

 Bodo Schwieger (General Manager, Team Red – Berlin)

 David Van Kesteren (CEO Cambio Belgium and Chairman UITP combined mobility platform – Belgium)

 Kyle E Sabie (Corporate Rental Manager, Carshare Division, Enterprise – USA)

 Moderated by : Kevin Mclaughlin